 “BACH COUNTERPOINT”

-Here are some examples of my earliest beading adventures.
+Here are some examples of my earliest beading adventures, not in any specific order.

 DIANTHUS